-When you find out and how demanding and exhausting it can be on the patient who has OCD, then as their loved one, you may be deeply involved in the person’s routines.
+When you find their demanding and exhausting it can be on the patient who has OCD, then as their loved one, you may be deeply involved in the person’s routines.
 You might have to take up major responsibilities in the patient’s life.
 The stress can cause distress and disruption within the family.
 Here are some ways you can support a family member with OCD.

-People who suffer from compulsive disorders usually feel distressed and frustrated about the behaviors.
+People who suffer from compulsive disorders usually feel distressed and frustrated about the behaviours.
 So, when family and friends are informed about the disorder, it’s easy for them to be understanding and supportive.

-Whether it is obsessive cleanliness thoughts or behavior that’s triggered by fear, OCD patients will always seek reassurance from others.
-When people don’t understand the repercussions of compulsive behaviors they connect OCD disorders to laziness, lack of willpower, trauma, or bad upbringing.
+Whether it is obsessive cleanliness thoughts or behaviours that’s triggered by fear, OCD patients will always seek reassurance from others.
+When people do not understand the repercussions of compulsive behaviours they connect OCD disorders to laziness, lack of willpower, trauma, or bad upbringing.
 These assumptions lead to shame and guilt.
-When family members don’t understand what is a compulsive behavior, they may find the patient to be annoying and demanding.
+When family members do not understand what is a compulsive behavior, they may find the patient to be annoying and demanding.

 Communication is vital if you want to understand the differences in OCD symptoms.
 Phrases like, “it’s not you, it’s the OCD talking” can help prevent a downward spiral and reduce any guilt that person may feel.
 Some other recommendations to support your loved one include:

-Encouraging the patent to open up about their disorder and learn how it affects them.
+Encouraging the patient to open up about their disorder and learn how it affects them.
 This will help you be more supportive, and engage in a constructive conversation with them.
-However, don’t add your perspective on how OCD should be handled because the patients are aware of their condition.
+However, do not add your perspective on how OCD should be handled because the patients are aware of their condition.

 Suggest that the individual seek professional help.
 OCD is not a condition that can be cured completely, but OCD symptoms can be controlled with an effective treatment plan.
 If your OCD has led to family members getting involved in your daily routine, excessively, then it’s time to seek treatment to modify their involvement.

-Acknowledge any improvements in the patient’s behavior, this will motivate them to stick to the treatment and get better on their own.
+Acknowledge any improvements in the patient’s behaviour, this will motivate them to stick to the treatment and get better on their own.

-It’s important that you be patient and don’t lose your temper when interacting with an OCD patient.
+It’s important that you be patient and do not lose your temper when interacting with an OCD patient.
 This will help them focus on their recovery efforts, without worrying about dealing with resentment and anger.